 INTRODUCTION

 Hepatitis C virus (HCV) is responsible for chronic hepatic infection in 150-200 million people.
-Chronic liver disease results in the formation of fibrous tissue that impairs normal liver function, resulting in hepatic fibrosis, cirrhosis, portal hypertension and hepatocellular carcinoma.
+Chronic liver disease results in the formation of fibrous tissue that impairs normal liver function, resulting in hepatic fibrosis, cirrhosis, portal hypertension, and hepatocellular carcinoma.
 Early detection of hepatic fibrosis has important therapeutic and prognostic implications for HCV-infected patients, since antiviral treatment can reduce hepatic decompensation and increase patient survival[1-5].
 Liver biopsy is currently the gold standard for pathological assessment of hepatic fibrosis.
-However, it is an invasive manoeuvre with risks of complications such as haemorrhage, penetration to abdominal viscera, and pneumothorax and may result in death in 0.018% of patients; furthermore, the procedure is also prone to sampling error and observer variability[4-6].
+However, it is an invasive maneuver with risks of complications such as hemorrhage, penetration to abdominal viscera, and pneumothorax and may result in death in 0.018% of patients; furthermore, the procedure is also prone to sampling error and observer variability[4-6].
 Non-invasive diagnosis and staging of hepatic fibrosis is important for evaluating disease progression in patients with chronic liver diseases.
 Serum markers of liver fibrosis are widely available, but their results are variable[7-10].
-Ultrasound elastography is used for grading hepatic fibrosis but it is operator dependent[11-13].
-Several magnetic resonance (MR) imaging sequences, such as perfusion-weighted MR imaging, MR spectroscopy, MR elastography and dynamic contrast-enhanced MR have the potential to provide quantitative information with variable diagnostic accuracy in the staging of liver fibrosis[13-15].
+Ultrasound elastography is used for grading hepatic fibrosis, but it is operator dependent[11-13].
+Several magnetic resonance (MR) imaging sequences, such as perfusion-weighted MR imaging, MR spectroscopy, MR elastography, and dynamic contrast-enhanced MR have the potential to provide quantitative information with variable diagnostic accuracy in the staging of liver fibrosis[13-15].

 Micro-RNAs (miRs) are small noncoding RNA molecules that regulate gene expression at post-translational steps.
 The liver has numerous endogenous miRs that play important roles in the regulation of biological processes, such as cell proliferation and liver fibrosis.
 MiRs circulate in a cell-free form in body fluids including serum and are found mostly in exosomes and protein-RNA complexes.
 Several miRs were identified to be upregulated in serum in patients with chronic liver disease and liver fibrosis compared to those in healthy controls, and many of these were also correlated with the degree of liver fibrosis[16-19].
 MiRNA-21 is upregulated at the onset of fibrosis in the human liver and may promote fibrogenic activation of fibroblasts.
-A considerable amount of evidence has proved that the miR-200 family participates in fibrosis.
+A considerable amount of evidence has shown that the miR-200 family participates in fibrosis.
 Moreover, a downregulation of circulating miR-29 is seen in patients with chronic liver injury and liver fibrosis.
 The level of miR-29 is correlated with the stage of liver fibrosis[18-21].

 Diffusion represents the random Brownian motion of molecules, and MR imaging can detect signal changes caused by positional changes in molecules at this microscopic scale.
 The apparent diffusion coefficient (ADC) of the molecules measures the freedom of water proton diffusion in tissues and change according to the degree of cellularity of the lesion[22-26].
 Diffusion-weighted MR imaging (DWI) is used for the assessment of liver fibrosis in adults and children[27-31].
 The aim of the current study was to assess DWI and miRs in the diagnosis and staging of hepatic fibrosis in patients with chronic hepatitis virus C (CHC).